ondrej-kvasnovsky/gradle-handbook/rule.md

 # Rule

 Parameters can be usually passed via project or system variables.
 Rules can be used as replacement for tasks that should accept a parameter.
+For example -SourceSets are implemented using Rules.

+### Script Rule

 Lets create a task that pings a domain.
 We want to execute this task.
+Imagine other examples, where you would like to, for example, deploy system to various environments or publish an artifact to multiple repositories.

 ```
 gradle pinggoogle.com
 ```

 Here is the rule that will ping the google and save the result in a file.

 ```
 ext {